Did Tind kick you out with a vague “Something went wrong” message or a cryptic code like a:86401? You try logging back in, but you can’t.

 P.S.
 If you see “Too many attempts”, stop logging in for 24-48 hours.
 Otherwise, the cooldown resets every time you try again.

-5. Use Trouble Logging in Tinder Option
+5. Use Trouble Logging in Tind Option

 This only works if you added your email beforehand.
 If not, contact support and give them: